-•Digital Mappa (DM) is a platform for curating, linking and annotating small scale (< 1000 items) digital collections of images and texts.
+•Digital Mappa (DM) is a platform for curating, linking and annotating small scale (< 5,000 items, more depending on local install and memory) digital collections of images and texts.
 Its premise is simple: with DM you can easily mark specific moments (called “highlights”) on images, texts and their annotations, and then do two things to these highlights: link them to other text or image highlights, and create annotations related to them.
 Links are bi-directional, and you can attach as many links and annotations to a highlight as you wish.
 In the project display, you can open or navigate to multiple instances of the same text or image.
 Once a DM server is set up for projects, no technical expertise is required to begin making sophisticated projects of linked and annotated content.
 On a DM server, users also create accounts to work individually or collaboratively on one or more projects, and elect to have their private, or publish them for the public to view.

 •In DM, text and image highlights are usually colored, but on texts highlights can also be transparent.
 Rolling over a highlight displays its customizable title, and if links or annotations exist for it, a highlight window containing them.
 To open a link or annotation in a highlight window, click on the highlight to make the rollover window stay open, then click on the desired link or annotation.